rachelcarmena/rachelcarmena.github.io/_posts/2019-04-26-does-and-donts-when-writing-tests.md

 When it's said [listen to the code](http://wiki.c2.com/?ListenToTheCode), it's related to all the source code.

 If we are facing difficulties when writing a test, it's a signal that should be analysed carefully to know the root causes and to fix them.

+Another case (or smell): too much logic or implementation details in tests.
+What's being tested?
+How can the test be broken?

 ### Think twice before removing duplicated test code